openfaas/openfaas.github.io/_posts/2019-01-29-multifile-python-functions.md

 As a core contributor to OpenFaaS, I hangout in the OpenFaaS Slack a lot (to help new users and contributors?).
 You can join the community [here][openfaas-slack-signup].
 A new user joined the community recently and asked:

-"How can I write a function in python that uses multiple source files so that the main `handler.py` is able to import helper functions from separate source files."
+"How can I write a function in Python that uses multiple source files so that the main `handler.py` is able to import helper functions from separate source files."

 Using multiple files to create sub-modules helps keep the code organized and makes reusing code between projects/functions much easier.
 Functions and variables defined within a module importable into other modules and allows you to scope your function and variable names without worrying about conflicts.
 From [the Python docs](https://docs.python.org/3/tutorial/modules.html#more-on-modules):